tianle91/astroturf/README.md

 - `users.txt`: Enter interested users here.
 - `docker-compose run getcomments`: Get comments for all users in `users.txt`.
 Required for training models.
 - `docker-compose run finetune`: Train model for each user in `users.txt`.
 Required for user to be available for querying on UI.
-- `docker-compose run --service-ports ui`: Start a web UI.
+- `docker-compose run --service-ports ui`: Start a web UI with available models in `finetune/{username}/...`.

 ## Python stuff
 To get user comments and train a model on that user...